Jean-Luc Baker

-Jean-Luc Baker (born October 7, 1993) is a British-American ice dancer.
-With his skating partner, Kaitlin Hawayek, he is the 2018 Four Continents champion, the 2018 NHK Trophy champion, and a four-time U.S. national bronze medalist (2019–22).
+Jean-Luc Baker (born October 7, 1993) is a British-American ice dancer that currently competes for Canada with Marjorie Lajoie.

+With his former skating partner, Kaitlin Hawayek, he is the 2018 Four Continents champion, the 2018 NHK Trophy champion, and a four-time U.S. national bronze medalist (2019–22).

 Earlier in their career, he and Hawayek became the 2014 World Junior champions, the 2013 Junior Grand Prix Final silver medalists, and the 2014 U.S. national junior champions.

 Personal life

 Jean-Luc Baker was born in Burnley, England.
 He is the son of Sharon Jones Baker, who represented the United Kingdom in ice dancing at the 1988 Winter Olympics, and Stephen Baker, who competed for the U.K. in pair skating at the 1976 World Junior Championships.
 His first name was inspired by the fictional character Captain Jean-Luc Picard of Star Trek: The Next Generation.

 Baker was born with a club foot.
 When he was four, he moved to the United States with his family.
 He attended Harbour Pointe Middle School and Kamiak High School in Mukilteo, Washington.
 After graduation, he moved to Detroit, Michigan to pursue his career.
 He has a black belt in taekwondo.

+Since 2024, he has been in a relationship with British ice dancer, Olivia Smart.
+The pair announced their engagement via Instagram on Valentine's Day while at the 2026 Winter Olympics in Milan, Italy.